-It has been a busy year with plenty of meetings to attend; subgroups meet from time to time with full council meeting every month.
+It has been a busy year with plenty of meetings to attend; sub groups meet from time to time with full council meeting every month.
 Things can only progress if there are people who are up for making them happen, and we're all really fortunate that they do what they do.

 My thanks go to County Councillor Linda Robinson and District Councillors Liz Turier and Rob Adams for attending our meetings, supporting our endeavours in the wider community, including representing us at Planning committee.
-I also owe a big thank you to the people in the community who aren't members of the Parish Council but have joined our subcommittees to share some of the workload associated with making things happen locally.
-I think the group who are working on the Neighbourhood plan deserve a special mention this year, as do the Open Space Committee who have been considering what's next for the playing field.
-We are grateful to the folk who quietly and reliably help keep things sorted in the communities - picking up litter, clearing fallen branches and turning out to open and close the car park gate in Drakes Broughton each day and we value the work of our lengthsman who continues to do a great job maintaining the verges and associated drainage along minor roads around our villages and moving the 4 Vehicle Activations signs that are owned by the Parish Council.
+I also owe a big thank you to the people who aren't members of the Parish Council, but have joined our subcommittees to share some of the work load associated with making things happen locally.
+I think the group who are working on the Neighbourhood plan deserve a special mention this year, as do the Open Space Committee who have been considering what's next for the Drakes Broughton playing field.
+We are grateful to the many folks who quietly and reliably help keep things sorted in the communities -such as picking up litter, clearing fallen branches and turning out to lock and unlock the car park gate in Drakes Broughton each day.